soleimanihamed/visualization-projects/Amazonian_Retail_Insights/README.md

 - Growth Opportunities: Identified untapped customer segments and underperforming product categories for strategic initiatives.

 ## Recommendations
-- Targeted Marketing and Retention Strategies: Implement tailored campaigns focusing on high-value customers and regions with potential.
+- Targeted Marketing and Retention Strategies: Recommended tailored campaigns focusing on high-value customers and regions with potential.
 Prioritise retention in departments with low membership rates.
 - Profitability Optimisation: Dive deeper into low-margin departments to find cost-saving or revenue-enhancing opportunities.
 Consider adjusting pricing or product assortment.
 - Product Alignment: Adjust product offerings to meet regional preferences and membership needs.